hendrtd/comp-2210/docs/modules/m0/hands-on/lockdown.md

 1. Open LockDown Browser on your lab computer.

 1. Load Canvas in LockDown Browser, navigate to this quiz, and complete it.
+When prompted for an Access Code, enter `practice`.

 1. Exit LockDown Browser.